Nerve agent: Carbamates

+developed carbamate-based nerve agents during the Cold War.
+Carbamate-based nerve agents are sometimes grouped in academic literature with Fourth Generation Novichok agents, as they were added to the CWC schedule on banned agents at the same time, despite their significant differences in chemical makeup and mechanisms of action.
+Carbamate-based nerve agents have been identified as Schedule 1 Nerve Agents, the highest classification possible under the CWC, reserved for agents with no identified alternate use, and those that can cause the most harm.

 Insecticides

-Some insecticides, including carbamates and organophosphates such as dichlorvos, malathion and parathion, are nerve agents.
+Some insecticides, including carbamates and organophosphates such as dichlorvos, carbofuran and parathion, are nerve agents.
 The metabolism of insects is sufficiently different from mammals that these compounds have little effect on humans and other mammals at proper doses, but there is considerable concern about the effects of long-term exposure to these chemicals by farm workers and animals alike.
 At high enough doses, acute toxicity and death can occur through the same mechanism as other nerve agents.
 Some insecticides such as demeton, dimefox and paraoxon are sufficiently toxic to humans that they have been withdrawn from agricultural use, and were at one stage investigated for potential military applications.

 Paraoxon was allegedly used as an assassination weapon by the apartheid South African government as part of Project Coast.
 Organophosphate pesticide poisoning is a major cause of disability in many developing countries and is often the preferred method of suicide.

+Several pesticides were investigated as candidate chemical warfare agents, only when they demonstrated high activity in mammals.
+Paraoxon, mevinphos, and armine were the first agents investigated as chemical warfare agents, candidates G.

-Methods of spreading
+Methods of dissemination

 Many methods exist for spreading nerve agents such as: